 - Add a sticker style title to complete the thought of the large letter.

 - Add additional photos, if desired.

-- Add elements on the edge of the letter.
+- · Add elements on the edge of the letter.

-- Complete the page and save.
+- · Complete the page and save.

-Page & Photos: Jen White Class: DSP23, Vol 7, Lesson 2, Letter Grid Kit: Kristin Cronin-Barrow Fonts: Aisling, Caroni
+Page & Photos: Catching Waves by Jen White Class: DSP23, Vol 7, Lesson 2,

+Letter Grid

+Kit: High Tides by Kristin Cronin-Barrow Fonts: Aisling, Caroni